-- PG Parental guidance recommended for younger viewers - M Unrestricted.
-Recommended more suitable for mature audiences 16 years and over - RP13 Restricted to persons 13 years and over, unless they are accompanied by a parent or guardian RP16 Restricted to persons 16 years and over, unless they are accompanied by a parent or guardian - R13 Restricted to persons 13 years and over R16 - Restricted to persons 16 years and over - R18 Restricted to persons to years and over
+PG - Parental guidance recommended for younger viewers

+M - Unrestricted.
+Recommended more suitable for mature audiences 16 years and over

+RP13 - Restricted to persons 13 years and over, unless they are accompanied by a parent or guardian

+RP16 - Restricted to persons 16 years and over, unless they are accompanied by a parent or guardian

+R13 - Restricted to persons 13 years and over

+$R16-\mbox{Restricted}$ to persons 16 years and over

+R18 - Restricted to persons 18 years and over

 Classifications will be published in NZIFF's daily newspaper advertising and displayed at the venues' box offices.
-Children's tickets are available only for films classified G, PG & M. At the time of printing some films had not been rated.
+Children's tickets are available only for films classified G, PG & M.

+At the time of printing some films had not been rated.
 Until they receive a censor rating, they are considered R18 (unless clearly aimed at children) and can only be purchased by and for people aged 18 and over.
 For more information please visit the ticketing and venue information page on our website.